 How much does NiceRx cost?

-NiceRx is rated on TrustPilot with over 80% of users rating the NiceRx service as excellent.
+NiceRx is rated on TrustPilot with over 50 users rating NiceRx service as excellent.
 See our reviews on TrustPilot.

 What are the benefits of NiceRx?

 NiceRx helps eligible individuals access over 1,500 FDA-approved brand-name medications at an affordable price.
 We work with your healthcare provider to save you time, money, and worry.
 We will request your ongoing refills and renew your enrollment when it’s due.
 We are here every step of the way for you.

 As a NiceRx customer, you can expect the following: